chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-backward-facing-step/2d-backward-facing-step.rst

 	  end
 	end

 First, ``subsection bc 0`` represents a Dirichlet boundary condition (or ``noslip``) at each wall where :math:`\mathbf{u}=\mathbf{0}.` The boundary condition at the inlet is represented as a uniform unit flow such that :math:`[u,v,w] = [1,0,0]`.
 In that case, the parameter ``type = function`` is used in ``subsection bc 1``.
 With this parameter, :math:`u`, :math:`v` and :math:`w` can be set numerically and independently.
-The outflow boundary condition is considered as a natural boundary condition (also known as the *do nothing* boundary condition), since we can consider the outlet very far from the step.
-In fact, this condtion specifies :math:`p \rightarrow 0` or that the traction on the fluid equals zero.
+The outflow boundary condition is considered a natural boundary condition (also known as the *do nothing* boundary condition) and it is used since we can consider the outlet to be very far from the step.
+In fact, this condition specifies :math:`p \rightarrow 0` or in other words, that the traction on the fluid equals zero.
 In *Lethe*, this particular boundary condition is automatically loaded when nothing is assigned to a specific ID  (in our case, there is none at the outlet).

 Non-linear Solver
 ~~~~~~~~~~~~~~~~~